YJW1999/Lockfree_Graph_CPP_implementation/README.md

 We assume all read operations are atomic.
 There are two paths.

-In the first path, it returns false which relies on a condition check between a const variable and a atomic read operation, thus it is linearizable.
+In the first path, the linearization point is in line 271, when 'i > tmp || j > tmp' returns true.
+This relies on a comparison between a local variable that atomically read from 'current_capacity' and a const variable, thus, this path is linearizable.

-In the second path, it returns a false which relies on a conditon check between two const variable, thus it is linearizable.
+In the second path, the linearization point is in line 271, when 'i > tmp || j > tmp' returns false.
+This relies on a comparison between a local variable that atomically read from 'current_capacity' and a const variable, thus, this path is linearizable.

 0.1 Is_graph_created()